jspauley/jspauley/README.md

 ### Hello There 👋

-My name is Justin Pauley and I'm a Data Scientist based in Canada.
+My name is Justin Pauley and I'm a Data Developer based in Canada.

 - 📫 How to reach me: [www.justinpauley.com](https://www.justinpauley.com/pages/contact)
 - 🔭 Currently learning: JavaScript & Rust